Latin American and Latinx Studies, Language Emphasis, Major

 Minimum total for the baccalaureate degree = 120 credits

 The “SECOND PROGRAM or LAS ELECTIVE” courses above are placeholders.
 Students with a standard major are required to have a second program (second major, a minor, or a certificate).
 Each major, minor or certificate has its own requirements beyond the number of credits, and it is the student’s responsibility to investigate those and to be sure to have fulfilled those requirements.
-The total number of credits in this plan sums up to 120-122.
+The total number of credits in this plan sums up to 118-120.
 Please take care to keep track of your overall credit total.
-You need a total of 120 credits to graduate; remedial level courses such as MATH 10 , and MATH 20 do not count towards the overall credit count.
+You need a total of 120 credits to graduate; remedial level courses such as MATH 10 and MATH 20 do not count towards the overall credit count.
 Electives need to be carefully selected to ensure that a student’s degree comprises at least 39 credits of upper division courses (300-400 level).
 Taking some courses during the summer or winterim will help you to spread out your course load, which may help you do better in classes while still graduating within four years.
-Any Honors course focused on Latin America or Latinx/Hispanic related topics can be petitioned to count as an LAS Humanities and Social Sciences elective.
+Any Honors course focused on Latin America or Latinx/Hispanic related topics can be petitioned to count as an LAS English language elective.
+This plan assumes a foreign language placement into the 202 level and, though other options exist, it also assumes a semester immersion.

 a